mike-seger/mathquiz1/README.md

 ## tools

-In order to install jdk and maven the following tool has been used:
+In order to install jdk and maven, the following tool has been used:
 https://sdkman.io/